AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

 So let's simply disable all annotation processors and this fixes everything?

-Great idea... but there was just one problem:<br/>**There were no annotation processors** - at least none was defined in the configuration of ``maven-compiler-plugin``.
+Great idea... but there was just one problem:<br/>**There were no annotation processors** - at least none were defined in the configuration of ``maven-compiler-plugin``.

 ### So where did that annotation processor come from and why was it executed at build time?